Feral goat: Behavior

 The feral goat is seen in Australia, New Zealand, Great Britain, Ireland, Hawaii, Brazil, Honduras, Lebanon, Panama, Madagascar, the Comoros, Mauritius, Réunion, New Guinea, the Galápagos Islands, Cuba, and in many other parts of the world.
 When feral goats reach large populations in habitats which are not adapted to them, they may become an invasive species with serious negative effects, such as removing native scrub, trees, and other vegetation.
 Feral goats are included in the 100 of the World's Worst Invasive Alien Species.

 However, in other circumstances they may become a natural component of the habitat, even replacing locally extinct wild goats.

-Feral goats are sometimes used for conservation grazing, to control the spread of undesirable scrub or weeds in open natural habitats such as chalk grassland and heathland.
+Goats are sometimes used for conservation grazing, to control the spread of undesirable scrub or weeds.
+While this is usually tracked with domesticated goats, in theory feral goats can be used for this as well in habitats such as chalk grassland and heathland.

 Diet

 Goats are herbivores whose diet consists of plant materials such as trees, shrubs, and grasses.
 Due to their stomachs, which are four-chambered, goats have the capacity to eat many plants that are typically toxic to other animals.
 Capeweed, for example, is toxic to most animals due to the presence of high nitrate levels.
 However, goats have the capacity to process these chemicals and eat capeweed with little issue.
 Though goats' stomachs are incredibly durable, some materials still remain deadly to goats and goats will seldom eat these materials.
 Molds, for example, are still highly toxic for goats and have the capacity to kill a goat if consumed.
 Nightshades and wilted fruit trees are also toxic to goats and any presence of Listeria bacteria can prove fatal to goats as they are incredibly susceptible to the bacteria.
 Outside of plant materials, goats have also been seen attempting to eat nearly any object that they are curious about as well.
 Notably, goats have been seen eating litter such as tin cans and cardboard and although their stomachs can process the material, they get no nutritional value from it and should still be eating plant materials.